-Michael Okerlund joined Hansen Reynolds LLC in 2018.
-Prior to joining the Firm, Mr. Okerlund served as the Vice President of Legal Affairs and Corporate Secretary for Arctic Cat Inc., one of Minnesota’s largest public companies (since acquired by Textron).
+Prior to joining the Firm, Mr. Okerlund served as the Senior Vice President and General Counsel of United Wheels, Inc., and its subsidiaries, including Huffy Corporation, one of the largest bicycle companies in the world.
+Prior to that, Mr. Okerlund served as the Vice President of Legal Affairs and Corporate Secretary for Arctic Cat Inc., one of Minnesota’s largest public companies (since acquired by Textron).
 While at Arctic Cat, Mr. Okerlund had primary responsibility for all legal matters for the company, worldwide, including all intellectual property disputes and business litigation.
 Immediately prior to that, Mr. Okerlund served as the General Counsel to Hysitron, Inc., a world leader in nanomechanical and material science testing, with offices and research labs in the Americas, Europe and Asia.
 Mr. Okerlund previously practiced as an intellectual property litigator at the Robins Kaplan firm, representing companies such as General Electric, GE Medical, American Express, Honeywell and Best Buy in high-stakes patent and business disputes.
-Mr. Okerlund has previously served on the Board of the Minnesota Wildlife Science Center and as a volunteer attorney for the Children’s Law Center of Minnesota and for the Volunteer Lawyers Network.
-Mr. Okerlund currently serves as an officer and as the Legal Chair and Board Secretary for The Isthmus Foundation, an organization dedicated to transforming stem cell discoveries into cures for major diseases.

 As counsel for Arctic Cat, launched a patent infringement action against a major competitor involving off-throttle steering technology used in personal watercraft.
 Testified at trial in the Southern District of Florida where Arctic Cat obtained a jury verdict of willful infringement, trebled damages (Approx. $48 Million) and the award of an ongoing royalty.